-Diabetes Mellitus is one of the most common and chronic diseases in the world.
-More than 415 million people are affected by this health condition, out of which 46% are simply not aware that they have it.
+Diabetes Mellitus is one of the world’s most common and chronic diseases.
+More than 415 million people are affected by this health condition, of which 46% are unaware that they have it.
 Diabetes is also the leading cause of coronary heart disease, renal disorders, and adult blindness.
-There are two major types of diabetes: Type 1 and Type 2.

 Type 1 Diabetes

 Type 1 diabetes is also called insulin-independent diabetes mellitus (IDDM).
 This type generally develops in children and young adults and results when the body’s immune system attacks its insulin-producing beta cells in the pancreas.
-Type 1 diabetes accounts for 10%-20%, and people with Type 1 diabetes have to inject insulin daily to survive.
+Type 1 diabetes accounts for 10%-20%, and people with Type 1 diabetes must inject insulin daily to survive.
 While its cause is still unknown, genetic and environmental factors are involved in the disease’s development.

 Type 2 Diabetes